If like us, you like your travel with a good dose of adventure, the El Chalten hikes in Los Glaciares National Park will be right up your street.

 Day Two: Laguna De Los Tres

 Note: You can also do it in the other direction and instead stay at Campamento D’Agostini.
 Same set up, it’s basic but free.
-We’ve suggested this way so you’re not having to carry your tent for the hardest part of the trek.
+We suggest doing it this way so you don’t have to carry your tent for the hardest part of the trek.